fafo-ai/fully-cacheable/README.md

 openai_client = openai.Client(base_url="http://localhost:4567/v1")
 ```

-the top URL is hosted by us - but feel free to use it.
+the top URL is hosted by us - feel free to use it!
 The bottom one assumes you're running a `fully-cacheable` server locally.

 Per [the code](https://github.com/fafo-ai/fully-cacheable/blob/main/src/main.rs#L25), `fully-cacheable` doesn't store any of the data that you send to it.
 Only hashes.